PlugnPay/shopping-cart-PrestaShop/README.md

 file, in order for the 'parse_str' operation within the module to work correctly.

+NOTE: The module assumes currency will be USD and only appears when the cart's currency matches.
+If your cart is set to another currency, change the 3 character currency code that's hard coded at the top of the 'hookPayment' function, within the module's 'plugnpayapi.php' script.

 Also realize that this code itself is not very complex.
 Practically every person that has contacted us about errors found that some other code not associated with this contribution was responsible, or because their CURL implementation was not properly set up or working.